feature-hub/feature-hub/docs/getting-started/introduction.md

 ## Integrator, Provider, and Consumer

-There are three different roles in a Feature Hub environment:
+There are three different roles in a Feature Hub integration environment:

 1. The **integrator** initializes the Feature Hub, registers Feature Services, and composes Feature Apps.